ah-y/github_pages/index.md

 Reference-style links are a special kind of link that make URLs easier to display and read in Markdown.
 Reference-style links are constructed in two parts: the part you keep inline with your text and the part you store somewhere else in the file to keep the text easy to read.

+## Formatting the First Part of the Links

+The first part of a reference-style